f-cohomology and motives over number rings

 The remaining two sections assume the validity of the axiomatic framework set up so far.
 The first key notion in \refsect{motivesOF} is the intermediate extension $j_{!*} M$ of a mixed motive $M$ along some open embedding $j$ inside $\SpecOF$.
-This is done in strict parallelity to the case of perverse sheaves, due to Beilinson, Bernstein and Deligne \cite{BBD}.
+This is done as in the case of perverse sheaves, due to Beilinson, Bernstein and Deligne \cite{BBD}.
 Quite generally, much of this paper is built on the idea that the abstract properties of mixed perverse sheaves (should) give a good model for mixed motives over number rings.
 Next we develop a notion of smooth motives, which is an analog of lisse \'etale sheaves.
-This is needed to extend the intermediate extension to an extension functor $\eta_{!*}$ that extends motives over $F$ to ones over $\OF$.
+This is needed to use a limiting technique to get the extension functor $\eta_{!*}$ that extends motives over $F$ to ones over $\OF$.
 Finally, we apply the axiom on the exactness of $\ell$-adic realization to show that intermediate extensions commute with the realization functors.
 This will be a stepstone in a separate work on $L$-functions of motives \cite{Scholbach:specialL}.

 \refsect{fcohomology} gives the comparison theorems on $f$-cohomology mentioned above.
 The two definitions of $f$-cohomology being quite different, the proofs of the comparison statements are different, too: the first is essentially based on the Hochschild-Serre spectral sequence.
 The crystalline case of that definition of $f$-cohomology is disregarded throughout.
 The second proof is a purely formal, if occasionally intricate bookkeeping of cohomological degrees and weights.